entando/entando-docs/vuepress/docs/_posts/2023-03-17-building-business-based-autonomous-components.md

 If you are using OOP you should give it a try.
 If this doesn’t suit your needs you might want to have a look at [Onion Architecture](https://jeffreypalermo.com/2008/07/the-onion-architecture-part-1/) or [Functional Core Imperative Shell](https://kennethlange.com/functional-core-imperative-shell/) if your Domain Model is in FP.

 But, to be honest, this doesn’t really matter.
-Having a rich domain model (opposed to an [anemic one](https://martinfowler.com/bliki/AnemicDomainModel.html)) is the important part!
+Having a rich domain model (as opposed to an [anemic one](https://martinfowler.com/bliki/AnemicDomainModel.html)) is the important part!
 You can then protect this domain with the architecture you like as long as it: